 Kilimanjaro neither advocates nor discourages the use of Diamox (see Diamox: Does it Mask AMS?).

 can be used to relieve altitude induced headaches.

 We carry bottled oxygen on all of our climbs as a precaution and additional safety measure.
-Each oxygen cannister weighs 10 kgs when full, and can provide a continuous flow of oxygen for a maximum of four hours.
-It is for use only in emergency situations.
+The oxygen cannister is for use only in emergency situations.
 It is NOT used to assist clients who have not adequately acclimatized on their own to climb higher.
 The most immediate treatment for moderate and serious altitude sickness is descent.
 With Kilimanjaro's routes, it is always possible to descend, and descend quickly.
 Therefore, oxygen is used strictly to treat a stricken climber, when necessary, in conjunction with descent, to treat those with moderate and severe altitude sickness.